 All recordings took place in the animal laboratories of the department of psychology at the Christian-Albrechts-University Kiel and were conducted by instructed student assistants supervised by specifically trained PhD students.
 In the first step, we designed and built a 3D-printed recording chamber to hold the electrodes and the planarians (Figure 1).
-As electrodes, we used wire electroretinography electrodes.
-The ongoing electric activity was recorded from a mobile EEG amplifier (mBrainTrain Smarting), and each electrode was referenced to the same reference electrode (bipolar montage).
-The animals were enclosed in agarose gel (Roth, cooled down to 45°C) and placed on top of the wire electrodes, so that the recording electrode was close to the head, and the reference electrode was close to the tail of the animal (Figure 1).
+A key challenge was the choice of recording electrodes.
+Ring or cup electrodes used in human electroencephalography were too large for the planarians.
+Therefore, we chose wire electrodes, which are routinely used to record the electrical activity of the retina from the corneal surface {Marmor:2009ep}, and which allow recordings of neural oscillations {Todorov:2016co}.
+In the current setup, we used low impedance 65mm long silver wire electroretinography electrodes (spesmedica DT0001, Italy).
+The ongoing electric activity was recorded from a mobile EEG amplifier (mBrainTrain Smarting, Serbia), and each electrode was referenced to the same reference electrode (bipolar montage).
+To immobilize the animals, they were enclosed in 2% agarose gel (Roth, cooled down to 28°C) and placed on top of the wire electrodes, so that the animals were directly touching the electrodes, the recording electrode was close to the head (or the decapitation site), and the reference electrode was close to the tail of the animal (Figure 1).
 Please note that the mosquito larvae covered multiple recording electrodes, and these multiple electrodes were treated as independent recordings in the data analysis.
 The animals stayed on top of the electrodes for approximately 10 minutes, after which they were rinsed off to free them from the agarose gel.

 2.3 Stimulation protocol

-The current experiment comprised a between-subjects design with three groups.
+The initial experiment comprised a between-subjects design with three groups.
 One group of planarians was recorded during darkness.
 The animals were enclosed in agarose gel and placed on the wire electrodes, afterwards the recording chamber as well as the EEG amplifier were covered with a mason tub (0 Lux) and the EEG data were recorded for 10 minutes.
 The second group of planarians was recorded during light stimulation.
 As in the first group, the animals were enclosed in agarose gel and placed on the wire electrodes under ambient lighting.
 In this group, a light source (35 W Grow Light Bulb) 43 cm above the animals was switched on (approx. 40000 Lux), and the EEG data were recorded for 10 minutes.
+The surface temperature of the planarians was on average 18.97 °C (SD = 0.56 °C) before the light stimulation and 19.95 °C (SD = 1.21 °C) at the end of the experiment.
 The third group comprised dead mosquito larvae, which were placed on the wire electrodes without enclosing in agarose gel, and the EEG data were again recorded for 10 minutes.
+In the follow-up experiment, two groups of decapitated planarians were recorded in the identical recording environment as the first two groups in the initial experiment.

-Figure 1: Schematic overview of the recording environment.
-The animal is fixated in agarose gel and placed on top of wire electroretinography electrodes.
+Figure 1: Schematic overview of the recording environment (left) and photograph of the device used in the experiments.
+The animal is fixated in 2% agarose gel and placed on top of wire electroretinography electrodes.
 The electrodes are held in place in a 3D-printed recording chamber and are connected to a mobile EEG recording device.

 2.4 Data processing